How Solar Works

 An amount of money, typically between £4,000 - £7,000, to invest in solar.

-The financial benefits of going solar are three fold.
+The financial benefits of going solar are two fold.

 When combined, result in an estimated year one benefit of £459.
 Subject to inflation, the overall benefit of savings and payments could excess £15,000 over 20 years.